featureform/featureform/docs/inference.md

 	return item_snapshot.nearest_neighbor(10, vector=user_vec)
 ```

 A snapshot refresh can be triggered either synchronously or asynchronously.
-This allows for fine-grained control on performance characteristics of the embedding hub.
+This allows for fine-grained control on performance characteristics of the Embeddinghub.

 ```py
 user_snapshot.refresh(wait=False)